giulong/spectrum/README.md

 # Data

-As a general best practice, test code should only contain the flow logic and assertions, while data should be kept outside.
+As a general best practice, test code should only contain flow logic and assertions, while data should be kept outside.
 Spectrum embraces this by leveraging dedicated yaml files.
 This is completely optional, you can run all your tests without any data file.

 By default, you can create `data*.yaml` files under the `src/test/resources/data` folder.